open-ortho/dent-oip/README.md

 The temp tables are then exported into CSV in the `generated` folder.
 And that's where the RestructuredText files refer to.

 This process is very inefficient, but optimization is not needed since execution is only done once at build time.

+## Image generation

+The images of the tables in the appendix are imported automatically by `make` from the `open-ortho/orthoviews-linedrawings` GitHub repository, which is a submodule of this repository.
+You will therefore find  the `sources/images` folder excluded from `.gitignore`.